kantord/LibreLingo/docs/courses/skill.md

 - `Alternative versions`: An alternative version of the above phrase. (optional)
 - `Translation`: Translation of the phrase in target audience's language. e.g. In this case, it's written in English.

-**`Mini-dictionary`** has a list of words and meanings.
-[TODO: Explain where and how it is used]
+**`Mini-dictionary`** has a list of terms and meanings the user can view as a sort of "hint" if they are stuck.
+Entries are accessed by mousing over terms in an exercise, which brings up a tooltip with the corresponding term(s) in the other language.
+An entry is required for every term used in a skill.

+Note that all `New words` are automatically added to the `Mini-dictionary`, in both translation directions, using the `Word` and `Translation` fields (`Synonyms` and `Also accepted` are ignored).

+`Mini-dictionary` entries do not only apply to this skill; the meanings will apply course-wide and be merged with the same term in other skills, if applicable.
+This means that entries can be omitted when they already are present in other skills.

+`Mini-dictionary` entries can define a term that spans multiple words, for example a phrase like "post office".
+For this to work, "post office" will need to be enclosed in curly braces -- `{post office}` -- wherever it appears in the skill.
+(Due to YAML, strings containing braces will need to be quoted.)

-- `<destination language>`: A list of words in destination language as key and meaning in target audience's language.
+- `<destination language>`: A list of terms in destination language as key and meaning in target audience's language.
-- `<target audience's language>`: A list of words in target audience's language as key and meaning in destination language.
+- `<target audience's language>`: A list of terms in target audience's language as key and meaning in destination language.

 <a id="creating-new"></a>
 ## Creating new skills